Japan's 38-guest luxury floating hotel

 Attention for detail and appreciation of aesthetics, cornerstones of Japanese culture, are summarized by the color chosen for the hull of the ship.
 "Although it's silver, on a cloudy day, it would look white, blending in with the color of the clouds and the sea.
 When the evening sun is reflected on it, it will harmonize perfectly with the red surface of the water.
 Just like that - everything was carefully designed so as to blend into the surroundings of the Seto Inland Sea," said Horibe.

-Watch the video above to find out more about Guntu.
+Watch the video above to find out more about Guntû